GSA/punchcard/README.md

 punchcard
 =========

-Repository of vocabularies, synonyms, protected words, dictionaries, etc.
+Repository of synonyms, protected words, and stop words.

 # Synonyms